google/WebFundamentals/src/content/en/updates/posts/2015/10/splashscreen.markdown

 recommend **always** having 196px as the minimum sized icon and create 3 other versions at 256px, 384px and 512px.
-However, if you want to ensure that the user is not downloading too much data for the splash screen, especially on a low density device then you can go lower and Chrome will try to fetch the most appropriate.
+However, if you want to ensure that the user is not downloading too much data for the splash screen, especially on a low density device then you can go lower and Chrome will try to fetch the most appropriate image.

 The following is a sample manifest (note: do not set the density field in the icons array, it will cause you a whole heap of pain, well, unless you know what